Frederick Drummond: Osage Reign of Terror

 Frederick and his son Frederick Gentner both spoke the Osage language.
 During the Reign of Terror in Osage County the Drummonds were creditors against and administrators for Osage estates.
 They also owned a funeral home that performed funerals for the deceased that would be paid for by the estate.
 Some families sold their allotments to the Drummonds to cover the costs of their debt to the Hominy Trading Company.

 Personal life and death

 Frederick would marry his wife, Addie Gentner of Coffeyville, Kansas on July 6, 1890.
 Fred and Addie had six children including three sons, Roy Cecil Drummond, Frederick Gentner Drummond, and Alfred Alexander "Jack" Drummond.
-One of their children, Conrad Hubert Drummond, died as an infant in 1910.
+One of their children, Conrad Hubert Drummond, died as an infant in 1910 of pneumonia.
 He was sometimes referred to as "Colonel" Fred Drummond.
 Drummond was a member of the Freemasons and Presbyterian.

 Frederick Drummond died on August 22, 1913, in Stillwater, Oklahoma.